-You should also start reading the section Video Analysis of Motion in the Software appendix and Video Cameras - Installing and Adjusting in the Equipment appendix.
+You should also start reading the appendix Video and Analysis.
 You will be using the software and equipment described at the very end of this lab more extensively later on.

 With the limited tools on hand, what sorts of measurements can you make?
 Devise a plan to measure the dimensions and velocity of the buggies that you can compare to verify the 'sameness' of the buggies and later translate to metric units.